 Step 2 Install railing posts prior to installing deck boards.
-Cedar or pressuretreated pine 4x4 railing posts or a post mount provides the structural strength for the railing.
-The length of each post is determined by the total of the joist width (typically 7-1/4") + decking thickness (1") + railing height (36") + spacing for post cap (2") = 46-1/4".
+Cedar or pressure-treated pine 4x4 railing posts or a post mount provides the structural strength for the railing.
+The length of each post is determined by the total of the joist height (typically 7-1/4") + decking thickness (1") + railing height (36") + spacing for post cap (2") = 46-1/4".
 Important: Do not notch the 4x4 railing posts.
-Notching will reduce the strength of the post and could result in railing collapse or failure (fig. 3).
-Use structural post mounts for installation on concrete.
+Notching will reduce the strength of the post and could result in railing collapse or failure (fig. 4).

 Step 3 Position, plumb with a level, and clamp the railing post on the interior face of the joist.
 Plumb again.
 The 4x4 railing post should be bolted to the inside of the joist using two 1/2" x 6" galvanized carriage bolts.
-Corner posts use a third carriage bolt inserted through the adjacent joist (fig. 3).
+Corner posts use a third carriage bolt inserted through the adjacent joist (fig. 4).